-- In compliance with the Consent Orders & all permits. - The digester facilities & waste-to-energy facilities are yielding multiple benefits lower expenses, fewer biosolids and a high quality product. - Vacancy rates for jobs are slightly higher than pre-pandemic level reflecting DC Water's efforts to control operating expenses during the pandemic. - CIP projects are on time and close to budget; change orders and claims continue to be a small % of costs. - The most recent Independent Engineering Report gave high grades to the facilities and people of DC Water; identified needs are being addressed. - CIP spending in upcoming years is significant, and higher than recent years: in 2017-21, average annual capital spending was \$430M; the 2022-31 average is \$642M. - Significant drivers of DC Water's CIP are: completion of the Clean Rivers Program, lead service line replacement, upgrading of aging infrastructure.
+- The Authority is in compliance with the Consent Orders and all permits. - The digester facilities and waste-to-energy facilities are yielding multiple benefits including lower expenses, fewer biosolids and a high quality product. - Vacancy rates for jobs are slightly higher than pre-pandemic level reflecting DC Water's efforts to control operating expenses during the pandemic. - CIP projects are on time and close to budget; change orders and claims continue to be a small percentage of costs. - The most recent Independent Engineering Report gave high grades to the facilities and people of DC Water; areas identified as needing attention are being addressed. - CIP spending in upcoming years is significant, and higher than recent years: in 2017-21, average annual capital spending was \$430 million; the 2022-31 average annual capital spending is \$642 million. - Significant drivers of DC Water's CIP are: completion of the Clean Rivers Program, lead service line replacement, upgrading of aging infrastructure.